Blog

 5. What Is Your Budget?

-While you don’t want money to dictate every decision you make about the playground, your budget will influence what you can and can’t do.
+Your budget will influence what you can and can’t do.
 One of the most important things to consider is where your money will come from for the project.
 Do you have a set amount of funding or can you arrange fundraising projects to raise more?
-If it’s the latter, you might be able to set a budget based on what type of equipment you want and the size the playground, then set a funding goal.
+If it’s the latter, you might be able to set a budget based on what type of equipment you want and the size of the playground.

-Take a big-picture look at the project when you are putting together your budget.
+Take a big-picture look at the project when you’re putting together your budget.
 Costs involved in the playground planning process go beyond paying for the equipment and installers.
-You might also need to consider:
+You might also need to consider the cost of:

-• The cost of preparing the site (such as improving its drainage or slope)
+• Site preparation, such as improving its drainage or slope

-• The cost of ancillary equipment and features, such as new lighting or sidewalks
+• Ancillary equipment and features, such as new lighting or sidewalks

-• The cost of storing any materials, surfacing or tools off-site
+• Storage of materials, surfacing or tools off-site

 Analyzing the Playground Site and Determining Your Needs